How To Whip Whooping Cough

 Whooping cough is a highly contagious bacterial infection that affects the lungs and airways.
 The bacteria spread through the air, from one person to another, when an infected person coughs or sneezes.

 Early signs of pertussis can be hard to spot.
 Symptoms usually begin quietly about a week after infection, with sniffles and sneezes that you might mistake for allergies or a mild cold.
-Treatment with in this early phase can help reduce symptoms and keep the disease from spreading to others.
+Treatment with antibioticsPrescription medications used to treat bacterial infections such as pertussis. in this early phase can help reduce symptoms and keep the disease from spreading to others.

 The next phase of pertussis begins about 10 days after infection.
 “The major symptom is persistent, violent coughing.
 You might cough so hard that you throw up or struggle to breathe,” says Dr. Xin-Xing Gu, an infectious disease expert at NIH.
 “With babies, you might hear a sharp inward breath and a whooping sound that’s very unique.”
 But not everyone who’s infected makes the whooping sound that gives the disease its name.